Discovering different views about sustainability

 A Jewish perspective on sustainability and the environment is provided by Rabbi David Rosen.
-He draws on Scripture and the teachings of Jewish sages and scholars to a offer an interesting and very accessible Jewish perspective to learners from all religious traditions (and from none).
+He draws on Scripture and the teachings of Jewish sages and scholars to offer an interesting and very accessible Jewish perspective to learners from all religious traditions (and from none).
 You can access the article on Rabbi Rosen’s webpage.
 Scroll down to Judaism and click on the hyperlinks to either, ‘Sustainable Development- A Jewish Perspective’ or ‘Religions and the Environment- A Jewish Perspective’.

-The biblical tradition of a Sabbath year, or shmitah, traditionally intended to ensure that the land and human relationships could be continually cared for and sustained.
+The biblical tradition of a Sabbath year, or shmitah, was traditionally intended to ensure that the land and human relationships could be continually cared for and sustained.
 Some Jews are rethinking this tradition in light of the ecological issues of the 21st century.